HardenedBSD/gitlab-wiki/Home.md

 MPROTECT, or both.
 When issues arise, secadm or hbsdcontrol can be used to disable PAGEEXEC, MPROTECT, or both for just that one application.

+## SafeStack

+SafeStack is an epxloit mitigation that creates two stacks: one for data that needs to be kep safe, such as return addresses and function pointers; and an unsafe stack for everything else.
+SafeStack promises a low performance penalty (typically around 0.1%).

+SafeStack requires both ASLR and W^X in order to be effective.
+With HardenedBSD satisfying both of those prerequsites, SafeStack was deemed to be an excellent candidate for default inclusion in HardenedBSD.
+Starting with HardenedBSD 11-STABLE, it is enabled by default for amd64.
+SafeStack can be disabled by setting `WITHOUT_SAFESTACK` in `src.conf(5)`.

+As of 08 Oct 2018, SafeStack only supports being applied to applications and not shared libraries.
+Multiple patches have been submitted to clang by third parties to add the missing shared library support.
+As such, SafeStack is still undergoing active development.

+SafeStack has been made available in the HardenedBSD ports tree as well.
+Unlike PIE and RELRO and BIND_NOW, it is not enabled globally for the ports tree.
+Some ports known to work well with SafeStack have it enabled by default.
+Users are able to toggle SafeStack by using the `config` make target.
+Additionally, the SafeStack option is only applicable to the amd64 architecture.
+Attempting to enable SafeStack for a non-amd64 port build will result in a NO-OP.
+SafeStack simply will not be applied.